 No doubt the PCs think these actions are ok to protect their position, after all it is only pulling rank a little on some Enforcers and killing mutants.
 But the wider picture is they are becoming the patrons and leaders of the cults they are running.

-Step Five.
+Step Four.
 Ends Justify the Means.

 The pressures of keeping all the blackmails, informants and off the book deals on the go begins to grow.
 The cult leaders contacts etc start making increasingly bold actions to advance their own position on the basis that there is a cell of acolytes protecting them.